 Warlpiri is part of the Yapa/Ngarrkic group of Pama-Nyungan languages.
-About 3,000 people out of a total population of 5,000 speak Warlpiri.
-Most also speak English, and many speak other aboriginal languages, such as Arrernte, Jaru and Warumungu, as well.
+In 2016 2,300 peopple spoke Warlpiri, according to the Australian census.
+Most Warlpiri speakers also speak English, and many speak other Aboriginal languages, such as Arrernte, Jaru and Warumungu.
 The traditional land of the Warlpiri is in the Northern Territory of Australia to the north and west of Alice Springs, and the largest settlement is Yuendumu.

 Kuja kalapalanyanu kajangka nyurruwiyi walyajarrarlu marripungu marda, kala purungku pakarnunjunu, manu marda kala panturnunjunu kajangka.
 Ngulajangkaji kalanyanu kangurnu.
 Ngampurrparluju ngulaji kalalu yawarra wiri panturnu wanarrirla.
 Ngampurrpawangurlu ngulaju kalalu pakarnu purturlurla kurdunyanurluju, manu marda kajanyanurlu kalalu pakarnu purturlurla kuturukurlurlu.
 Ngulangka kalaunyanu walykayirrarnu, Nyanungujarrarlu yangka kijijirli ngulaji kalapalanyanu jurru pakarnu, manu marda kala purturlu pajurnu junmangku, manu wanarri kala panturnu.